hamnariaz208/Nexa-Digital-Solutions/README.md

 # 🚀 Nexa Digital Solution

-A modern and responsive digital agency landing page built with **HTML5 and CSS3**.
+A modern and responsive digital agency landing page built with **HTML5 and TailWind**.
 Nexa Digital Solution is designed to showcase digital services, client testimonials, company information, and a professional agency-style interface.

 ## 📸 Website Preview